 WMU offers a wide range of classes appropriate for high school students.
 In recent semesters, dual-enrolled students have completed courses in Japanese, calculus, philosophy, literary interpretation and physics, among many others.
 View this list of suggested courses.

 Once admitted to WMU, dual-enrolled students will be assigned an academic advisor in the Office of Pre-College Programming (on-campus students) or in the Extended University Programs (online and regional students).
+More information about online and regional dual enrollment is available on the Collegiate Pathways website.

 The advisor will: